Meaningful Learning: Enhancing Abstract Reasoning in Large Language Models via Generic Fact Guidance: Conclusion

 \section{Conclusion}

-In this paper, we investigate the abstract reasoning of open-source LLMs.
+In this paper, we investigate the abstract reasoning of existing LLMs.
 To achieve this, we first define the evaluation metric of abstract reasoning and design a series of preliminary experiments.
-Then we discover a large performance gap between general reasoning and abstract reasoning.
+Then we discover a significant performance gap between general reasoning and abstract reasoning.
 Hence, we tailor an abstract reasoning dataset AbsR with the help of GPT-4 to enhance LLMs.
 Finally, we devise a simple but effective paradigm~(MeanLearn) to teach LLMs abstract reasoning in \textit{\textbf{Knowledge}} and \textit{\textbf{Reasoning}} ways.
 Extensive experiments demonstrate the superiority and effectiveness of MeanLearn in vanilla and abstract reasoning accuracies.
+The limitations of MeanLearn are discussed in Appendix~\ref{app:limitations}.